tinyazure/The-Look-eCommerce-Earnigs-Report-One-Pager-version-/README.md

   1Q) Which are the Unique Buyers for the 2Q2025 period in The Look eCommerce?
   2A)There are 10450 unique Buyers for the 2Q2025 period.
 Note: Depending the criteria you can define also as  Active customers.

-Which are the Revenue for the 2Q2025?
+  2Q)Which are the Revenue for the 2Q2025?
-Purchases Per Day?
+  3A)Purchases Per Day?
-Deliveries in within 48 hours?
+  4Q)Deliveries in within 48 hours?

 [gotocode](https://github.com/tinyazure/The-Look-eCommerce-Earnigs-Report/blob/main/Active_Customers%20(2).ipynb)